ronnieholm/CSharp-clean-architecture-sample/docs/architecture/ADR004-domain-event-serialization-format.md

 ## Decision

 We opt _not_ to use primitive types within domain events.
 Instead we implement methods for custom serializing each domain event to JSON.
-While more labories, it's more true to the spirit of domain events being internal to the domain.
+While more laborious, it's more true to the spirit of domain events being internal to the domain.

 ## Consequences